nasica137/KAMISolver/README.md

 cd PROBLEM22-dataset/
 ```

-and then invoking the grid-kami.py script with:
+and then invoking the grid-kami.py script with python3.6 or later:

 ```bash
 python3.6 grid-kami.py [algorithm] [optimization]